Hendrick Motorsports in the NASCAR Cup Series: Additional cars

 18-year-old Kyle Busch took over the car the following season, selecting the number 84 (reverse of No. 48) for the Carquest Chevy.
-He made his debut at his hometown track Las Vegas Motor Speedway where Busch qualified 18th but brushed the wall early in the race and ended up not finishing the race after 11 laps with engine issues.
+He made his debut at his hometown track Las Vegas where Busch qualified 18th but brushed the wall early in the race and ended up not finishing the race after 11 laps with engine issues.
 Busch made five more starts that year with a best finish of twenty-fourth at California.
 In those six starts, Busch had an average finish of 35.2 with 4 DNFs and 3 DNQs.